-To request verification of your third country ICAO licence, please complete form SRG 2142 and return it by post or email using the details below.
+To request a verification of your third country ICAO licence, please complete and submit online form SRG2142.

-We will process your request within 10 working days of receipt of a complete application, and contact the National Aviation Authority (NAA) that issued your ICAO licence to request the release of your licensing details.
+In this stage we contact the NAA that issued your ICAO licence to request the release of your licensing details.

 Read all @UK_CAA